Pioneer-Devs/QuantAid/README.md

 BlockDAG does something no one else can:

 - Parallel blocks → sub-second finality even in batches
-- Already proven 10 K+ TPS on testnet with zero congestion
+- Already proven 1K+ TPS on testnet with zero congestion
 - Feels like a normal database, works like an immutable fortress

 That’s why we chose BlockDAG as the **only** chain we trust to be the eternal receipt for the world’s most valuable AI datasets.